Four bananas make a bunch, and so do many more!

 - Cool Car: C'mon, admit it—you always wanted one of those six-wheeled Banana Buggies.

-- Everything's Better with Monkeys: Bingo
+- Everything's Better with Monkeys: Bingo.

 - Fake Band

-- Hollywood Torches: The Arabian Knights and Danger Island segments.
+- Hollywood Torches: Danger Island had these.

 - Incredible Shrinking Man: Micro Ventures